RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 The version tag, as it appears on your repository (e.g. on [DockerHub](https://hub.docker.com/r/redislabs/redis/)).

 This is an optional configuration.
-If omitted, it will default to the latest version.
+If omitted, it defaults to the latest version.

 ## Step 4: Create your Cluster